pyeventsourcing/eventsourcing/docs/topics/system_old.rst

 ..
 Altogether, this collection of issues and remedies seems exciting at first but mostly
 .. inhibits confidence that the actor model offers a simple, reliable, and maintainable
 .. approach to propagating the state of an application.
 It seems like a unreliable
-.. approach for projecting the state of an event sourced application, and therefore cannot
+.. approach for projecting the state of an event-sourced application, and therefore cannot
 .. be the basis of a reliable system that processes domain events by generating other
 .. domain events.
 Most of the remedies each seem much more complicated than the notification
 .. log approach implemented in this library.